isomerpages/moe-sembawangpri/_departments/Character Education/Growing Years Programme.md

 <p align = "justify">9.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Annex_A-Parents_Opt_Out.pdf).
 The completed opt-out form is to be submitted by 31/01/2023.</p>

-<p align = "justify">10.
-Parents can contact the school at sembawang_ps@moe.edu.sg or 67567330  for discussion or to seek clarification about the school’s Sexuality Education programme.</P>
+10. Parents can contact the school at [sembawang\_ps@moe.edu.sg](mailto:sembawang_ps@moe.edu.sg)  or 67567330  for discussion or to seek clarification about the school’s Sexuality Education programme.

 Last updated : 19/01/2023